Pratiyankkumar/nativecn/README.md

 ### Generate theme preset file (optional)

-This is asked to be done automatically when you run `npx nativecn init`.
+This is asked to be done automatically when you run `npx @nativecn/cli init`.
 Use this if you want a more fine-grained control over the preset file.

 ```bash
 npx nativecn preset